rileymd88/qwik-table/README.md

 4. Run `npm run build` - to build a dev-version to the /dist folder.

 ## Release Notes v0.4
-* Simplifed automatic table creation by allowing usage of fields, formulas and master items in once interface
+* Simplifed automatic table creation by allowing usage of fields, formulas and master items in one interface

 ## Release Notes v0.3
 * Added automatic table creation based off master dimensions and measures (no need to first create a master item table)